Adaminite/realtime-chat-app-backend/README.md

 2. Intended plan is to use Kotlin (Android) and Swift (iOS) to implement the mobile clients.
 Dart + Flutter is a great option, but for learning purposes, I felt that working with more native languages would be more fruitful.

-3. Cassandra for a DB seems to be ideal.
-It was the database of choice for Discord (https://discord.com/blog/how-discord-stores-trillions-of-messages), with one of the reasons being it great for write-heavy use cases
+3. Initially, Cassandra for a DB seemed to be ideal.
+It was the database of choice for Discord (https://discord.com/blog/how-discord-stores-trillions-of-messages), with one of the reasons being it great for write-heavy use cases.
+Discord later switched to ScyllaDB.
+However, I opted for MySQL, because I have limited experience working with relational databases, so I thought select a database like MySQL would be really helpful.
+In essence, I picked MySQL to learn how to work with a relational database.

 4. Using a project management tool (Plane, which is open source) to help me keep track of the project.
 It is a large project with a lot of moving parts, so I thought it would be greatly beneficial for me as a developer